 Past lab members

-Samantha graduated from Oakland University in 2017 with a MS degree in psychology.
+Samantha graduated from OU in 2017 with her MS degree.
 She is now in the Social Psychology PhD program at Wayne State University.